1. About us

 Information we collect about you

-- We will also collect details of your interactions with us through our contact centres, in-store, online and when you use any of our mobile applications.
+- We may collect details of your interactions with us through our contact centres, in-store, online and when you use any of our mobile applications.

-- Should you visit us in store, your image may be recorded on CCTV.
+- Should you visit us we may collect, your image may be recorded on CCTV.
 Clear and visible signs will be on the premises to advise you where CCTV monitoring is taking place.
-We may review CCTV footage for a number of reasons, for example, if there is reasonable suspicion of a criminal offence having been committed or if we are required to do so by law.
+We may review CCTV footage for several reasons, for example, if there is reasonable suspicion of a criminal offence having been committed or if we are required to do so by law.

-- We also work closely with third parties (including, for example, business partners, service providers, advertising networks, analytics providers, and search information providers) and may receive information about you from them.
+We are also working closely with third parties (including, for example, business partners, service providers, advertising networks, analytics providers, and search information providers) and may receive information about you from them.
 This may be combined with other information you provide to us, as described above.

 5. How we will use your information